-The EBGIS Music Department continues to grow with the addition of outstanding professional musicians dedicated to sharing their passion for music with our students.
+The EBGIS Music Department continues to grow with the addition of outstanding professional musicians dedicated to sharing their passion for and knowledge of music with our students.
 Our program is further enriched by the participation of accomplished members of the musical community.
-Below you will find short introductions to our new and existing faculty as well as our extracurricular and private lesson teachers.

 teaches music in the Elementary and Middle Schools.
-She holds bachelors and masters degrees in piano performance from San Francisco State University and a masters degree in musicology from the Humboldt University in Berlin, Germany.
+She holds bachelors and master's degrees in piano performance from San Francisco State University and a master's degree in musicology from the Humboldt University in Berlin, Germany.
 She has performed and taught piano for fifteen years, and more recently has worked as a freelance translator in German music publishing.
-In the classroom, Emily takes great pleasure in teaching students to read and play from musical notation and helping them think creatively and critically about the music they listen to in class, while also implementing projects that give students meaningful musical experiences.
+In the classroom, Emily teaches students to read and play from musical notation and helps them think creatively and critically about the music they hear, while guiding students through creative musical projects drawn from a world of musical traditions.
 Emily also offers private piano lessons.

 teaches music in the Elementary School as well as the after-school drama class.
 Olivia brings music from a variety of genres and cultures to her teaching.
-She engages children in music with a joyful approach incorporating games, singing, dancing, and playing rhythm instruments.
+She engages children in music with a joyful approach incorporating games, singing, dancing and playing rhythm instruments.
 Olivia plays piano, guitar, and recorder.
-Before becoming a teacher, Olivia organized and accompanied group trips to opera and concert houses around the world.

-is a cellist and orchestra coach.
-She studied cello pedagogy with Milly Rosner and Irene Sharp and has taught cello for twenty years.
-She enjoys developing her students’ musicianship and also serves as a chamber music coach.
-Jane holds a bachelor’s degree from the San Francisco Conservatory of Music and has performed with the Berkeley Symphony, Oakland Symphony, and Vallejo Symphony, among others.
-She is a cello coach at the Berkeley Youth Orchestra and has a private cello studio in Berkeley.
-Jane offers private cello lessons and can eventually coach an EBGIS orchestra.
+is a cellist and orchestra coach who co-leads the EBGIS Orchestra.
+She holds a bachelor’s degree from the San Francisco Conservatory of Music and has performed with the Berkeley Symphony, Oakland Symphony, and Vallejo Symphony, among others.
+She is a cello coach at the Berkeley Youth Orchestra and has been teaching cello for over twenty years.
+Jane offers private cello lessons.

 is a saxophonist and composer who has received international acclaim for his recordings and performances with musicians and composers in the post-jazz continuum as well as new music innovators and virtuosic improvisers.
 He has performed with Wadada Leo Smith, Meredith Monk, Rashaun Mitchell and They Might Be Giants.
 Philip's albums include Lantskap Logic, That Overt Desire of Object, All at Once, and Oh That Monster.
-Recent residencies include the Banff Center for Art and Creativity, Neue Musik Köln, and Headlands Center for the Arts.
-Phillip's critical writing has been published in Artforum, Open Space (SF MOMA), and Signal to Noise.
-Phillip currently offers private lessons in saxophone, clarinet and flute, and is looking forward to eventually lead an EBGIS Jazz Band.
+Phillip currently offers private lessons in saxophone, clarinet and flute, and is looking forward to leading the EBGIS Jazz Band.

-is the parent of an EBGIS eighth grader and teaches the after school Rock Band class.
+is the parent of an EBGIS ninth grader and leads the afterschool Rock Band.
 Sami has been making music since childhood.
 He has played drums in several bands and delights in making the Rock Band class a space for individual and collective self-expression.
-For Sami, the talent and enthusiasm the students bring to the creative process, and the sense of identity that this can give, is the source of immense joy.